chiyukunpeng/street-view-character-recognition/README.md

 ##  Introduction

 This project is a contest in tianchi of Alibaba.
 It aims to infer street-view character based on SVNH(from google) .
 Our method uses combined models based on data enhancement and global nms.
 Expriments show that our method outperforms state-of-the-art.
+More information please see [CSDN](https://blog.csdn.net/chiyukunpeng/article/details/107861429?spm=1001.2014.3001.5502)

 ## Quick Start